esendex/esendex-php-sdk/README.md

 ```bash
 $ php composer.phar require esendex/sdk:1.0.*
 ```
-or add the snippet above to your *composer.json*
+or add the package above to your *composer.json*

 Then just include the generated *autoload.php* somewhere in your code;
 ```php5